kkomalpreetkaur3/isd_project/README.md

 - 'ChequingAccount' implements 'debit()' to enforce a minimum balance and calculates service charges differently from other accounts.
 - 'SavingsAccount' implements 'debit()' with its own minimum balance rules and has its own 'get_service_charges()' logic.
 - 'InvestmentAccount' implements 'apply_interest()' to add interest to the balance, which is not applicable to chequing or savings accounts.

+### Assignment 3:
+This assignment demonstrates the use of two Behavioral Design Patterns:
+- Strategy Pattern – used to make service charge calculations flexible and scalable.
+- Observer Pattern – used to notify clients of unusual account activity.